Hacking and Computer Crime

 steering, unless the car was in reverse.

-which then had time to prepare a fix.
+time to prepare a fix.

 Chrysler stated that they "appreciated" the work.
 They also said,